idle-meerkat/sdevwiki-fork/Policer.md

 # Policing of Static Traps

 Static packet traps are configured upon switchdev driver initialization.
-The list of packet traps, their rate limit and TC is defined in “Static trap”?? section above.
+The list of packet traps, their rate limit and TC is defined in the **Default Configuable Profile** table above.

 You can disable the entire static profile, or select the desired profile during switchdev driver initialization.
 To select or disable a static trap profile, use the switchdev kernel module parameter, provided for  the `prestera_sw` driver.
 ```